finbarrmccarthy/GoalioMailService/README.md

 	// The ViewModel variables to pass into the renderer
 	$value = array('foo' => 'bar');

-	$mailService = $this->getServiceManager()->get('goaliomailservice_message');
+	$mailService = $this->getServiceManager()->get('finbarrmailservice_message');
 	$message = $mailService->createTextMessage($from, $to, $subject, $viewTemplate, $values);
 	$mailService->send($message);

 SMTP Setup
 ----------

-GoalioMailService uses sendmail by default, but you can set it up to use SMTP by putting your information in the config file like this:
+FinbarrMailService uses sendmail by default, but you can set it up to use SMTP by putting your information in the config file like this:

     $settings = array(
         'transport_class' => 'Zend\Mail\Transport\Smtp',